Alish-p/transport-api/docs/vehicle-documents.md

  - PUT `/:vehicleId/documents/:docId`
   - Update fields: `{ docNumber?, issueDate?, expiryDate?, isActive?, docType? }`.
   - If `isActive` is true (or remains true) and `docType` is set/unchanged, any other active doc of same type is auto-deactivated.
 - DELETE `/:vehicleId/documents/:docId`
-  - Deletes the document record only (file remains in S3).
-Optional S3 delete can be added if required.
+  - Deletes the document record and attempts to delete the S3 object (best-effort).
+API still succeeds if S3 delete fails, returning `s3Deleted: false` and an `s3Error` message.

 Security
 - All routes require `authenticate`.